Video Download: Glossary Of Hormone Endocrine Terminology Part 1

 Calcium Oxalate Kidney Stones: Kidney stones form from various molecules.
-They are usually crystals of one or another molecule but may be composed of combinations of elements or rarely protein matrix.
+They are usually crystals of one or another molecule but may be composed of combinations of elements or, rarely, protein matrix.
 Calcium oxalate is the most common type of stone.
-These stones are usually easy to see on x-ray and cannot dissolve.
+These stones are usually easy to see on x-rays and cannot dissolve.

 Corticotropin-Releasing Hormone (CRH): The hormone released from the hypothalamus that interacts with the pituitary to produce ACTH.
 This hormone uses the cyclic AMP for its second messenger.

 Cortisol: The hormone released by the adrenal glands in response to stress or low blood glucose.
-Its primary mode of action in the times of stress is to shut down eicosanoid synthesis.
+Its primary mode of action in times of stress is to shut down eicosanoid synthesis.
 Its synthesis in the adrenal gland requires the second messenger, cyclic AMP.

 Cyclic AMP: A second messenger that begins the biological response initiated by a hormone.
 Cyclic AMP derives from ATP.
 Many endocrine hormones use the cyclic AMP as their second messenger.

 Cyclic GMP: A second messenger that begins the biological response initiated by a hormone.
 Cyclic GMP is the second messenger-induced nitric oxide.

 Dehydroepiandrosterone (DHEA): A steroid hormone produced by the adrenal glands.
 Its primary function is to inhibit the binding of cortisol.

 Diabetes: A condition in which blood glucose is not well controlled.
 Type I diabetics make no insulin, whereas people with type II diabetes are characterized by the overproduction of insulin, but the inability of the target cells to respond to the insulin.

 Dopamine: A neurotransmitter that works in an axis with serotonin.

 Eicosanoid: A hormone derived from a 20-carbon atom, polyunsaturated fat.
 Every cell in the body makes eicosanoids.
 As autocrine hormones, they are continuously produced by the cell to sample the external environment.
 "Good" eicosanoids generate AMP.